fmagrini/bayes-bay/docs/source/api/api_low_level_inference.rst

 Inference
 =========

-This page contains the low-level ``BaseBayesianInversion``, the instances of which keep a list of ``BaseMarkovChain`` as field.

-It's worth noting that the classes in the standard API are subclasses of them as shown below:
+Our low-level API enables users to define a Bayesian inference problem via ``BaseBayesianInversion``.
+Internally, this process creates one or more instances of ``BaseMarkovChain``, which encapsulate the state of the inference problem and sample the posterior for an arbitrary number of iterations.

 .. mermaid::